Configure bucket-level access

-This document describes how to create and manage log views on your Cloud Logging buckets.
+This document describes how to create and manage log views on your Cloud Logging buckets by using the gcloud CLI.
 Log views give you advanced and granular control over who has access to the logs within your log buckets.

 For general information about the Logging storage model, see Routing and storage overview.